Dalvit15/Base-bot-Discord-Lounge-Castle/README.md

 1. Functionality
 1.1 flirting with users
-1.2 distributing drinks and food to users
-1.3 basic interaction commands
+1.2 distributing customized drinks and food to users 1.3 basic interaction commands
 1.4 help function q&a